Introduction

 Early Position

-Limping from early position is generally riskier since it invites more players into the pot behind you, potentially bloating the pot out of your control.
+Limping from an early position is generally riskier since it invites more players into the pot behind you, potentially bloating the pot out of your control.
 You must reserve limping for speculative hands that play well in multiway pots, but be prepared to fold if faced with significant aggression post-flop.

 Late Position

-Adjusting to Situation of the Table
+Adjusting to the Situation of the Table

 Pay close attention to the playing pattern of your opponents and make adjustments in your strategy accordingly.
 If you notice that the table is passive and prone to limping, you can exploit this by raising aggressively with your strong hands to build pots and extract value.